-Company X cannot elect to be a headquarter company for the 2014 year of assessment because the gross income received by or accrued to it from a qualifying foreign company is less than 50% of Company X's gross income.
-Company X does not comply with the requirements under section 9I(2)(c) and is disqualified from being a headquarter company for the 2014 year of assessment.
+Company X cannot elect to be a headquarter company for the 2018 year of assessment because its gross income from a qualifying foreign company is less than 50% of its total gross income.
+Company X does not therefore comply with the requirement under section 9I(2)(c).

-Example 16 - The "50% or more of gross income" requirement
+Example 15 - The "50% or more of gross income" requirement

-Company X, a company that is a resident, holds 40% of the equity shares and voting rights in a foreign company, Company Y. Company X also holds 5% of the equity shares and voting rights in another foreign company, Company Z. Company X received the following income during the 2014 year of assessment:
+Company X, a resident, holds 40% of the equity shares and voting rights in a foreign company, Company Y. Company X also holds 5% of the equity shares and voting rights in another foreign company, Company Z. Company X received the following income during its 2018 year of assessment:

-Dividends - Company Y Interest - Company Z Gross income of Company X R 2 000 000 3 000 000 5 000 000
+R

+2 000 000

+3 000 000

+5 000 000

-The gross income of Company X does not exceed R5 million therefore the "50% or more of gross income" requirement under section 9I(2)(c) need not be met.
-Company X can elect to be a headquarter company for the 2014 year of assessment if the other requirements of section 9I(2) are met.
+Company X's gross income does not exceed R5 million therefore the "50% or more of gross income" requirement under section 9I(2)(c) need not be met.
+Company X can elect to be a headquarter company for the 2018 year of assessment if the other requirements of section 9I(2) are met.

-Example 17 - Election to be a headquarter company
+Example 16 - Election to be a headquarter company